rajanarjun/http-server/README.md

 A minimal HTTP/1.1 server written in C using POSIX sockets.
 Currently supports serving static files (HTML, PNG, JPEG, etc.) in response to **GET** requests.

+*Note:* Currently only single-threaded and handles only one client, check **Work in Progress** section for current development.

 ## Features
 - Handles **HTTP GET** requests
 - Serves static files from the server root directory